AshrafMd-1/Griphy/README.md

 # Griphy

-A Graphical Password Manager chrome extension that saves your websites credentials and locks them using pictorials..
+A Graphical Password Manager Chrome extension that saves your website credentials and locks them using pictorials.